grgzpp/yolo-mp-object-tracker/README.md

   <img src="./videos/object_tracker.gif" alt="animated" />
 </p>

 This object tracker provides functionality to track objects detected by the [YOLO](https://docs.ultralytics.com) object detection system, combined with information provided by the [MediaPipe hand tracker](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker).
 The main focus of the tracker is objects held in the hand, with specific logic to manage their state, even if they are hidden by the hand.
 The tracker maintains a list of active and expired objects, and updates their state based on visibility, movement, and whether they are held in the hand.
+Objects presumably in hand continue to be tracked even though they are not actually visible to YOLO.

 The tracker is inspired by [BoT-SORT](https://github.com/NirAharon/BoT-SORT) and [ByteTrack](https://github.com/ifzhang/ByteTrack), which are directly usable with YOLO with the [Ultralytics](https://docs.ultralytics.com/modes/track/) library.
 The structure is simplified compared to these.
 The distinguishing feature is the implementation of hand tracking with MediaPipe and all the hand-held object tracking logic.

 ## Features

-- Tracks objects detected by YOLO, associating each of them with an id.
+- Tracks objects detected by YOLO, associating each of them with a unique ID.
 - Associates objects with detected hand positions using MediaPipe to determine which object is being held in the hand.
 - Maintains persistence of tracked objects across frames.
 - Manages the state of objects being held or moved by hands.